 What Are Dental Inlays and Onlays?

 Dental inlays and onlays are restorations classified between a regular filling and a full dental crown and are used to treat damaged or decayed teeth.
-Placed on the chewing surfaces of the back teeth, inlays fit within the concave center portion of a tooth while onlays (also called partial crowns) cover the center area plus one or more of rounded, upper edges (cusps).
+Placed on the chewing surfaces of the back teeth, inlays fit within the concave center portion of a tooth while onlays (also called partial crowns) cover the center area plus one or more of the rounded, upper edges (cusps).
 Like dental crowns, inlays and onlays can be made in a variety of materials, including porcelain, tooth-colored composite resin, and metal.
-Experienced general dentist Dr. E. Morgan Scheiber can help Plymouth and Kingston, MA patients understand the difference between fillings, crowns, onlays, and inlays and determine the best approach to meet their oral health needs.
+Our experienced general dentists can help Plymouth and Kingston, MA patients understand the difference between fillings, crowns, onlays, and inlays and determine the best approach to meet their oral health needs.

 "I saw Dr. Scheiber today for the first time due to a painful tooth.
 I am someone who usually avoids going to the dentist but I was so impressed by my visit today that I am actually looking forward to my next one and making my teeth happy and healthy again!"- N.B. / Google / Mar 10, 2019